 All three subjects are performing the verb; therefore, it is plural.

 - If singular nouns are joined by the word or or nor, use a singular verb.

 In cases where or or nor is being used, it makes a distinction in who is performing the verb or how the verb will be performed.

-If there are only enough posters for one person to hang, for example, than either John or I might hang them, but not both.
+If there are only enough posters for one person to hang, for example, John or I might hang them, but not both.